-Throughout history, people needed to place themselves in the world.
-We’re used to creating maps with drones and using GPS navigators in our phones to find the way to the nearest lake outside the city.
+Throughout history humans have needed to understand their place in the world.
+Today, we rely on drone-created maps and GPS navigators for everyday tasks like finding the best route and perform high-precision jobs with sophisticated GNSS receivers.
 But it wasn’t that long ago when people didn’t have much more than a piece of paper with, frankly, quite approximate measurements.

 As soon as people understood that the world was bigger than their village and neighborhood, they realized the need to somehow solidify the picture of the world.
 This marked the beginning of mapping.